wrsturgeon/coq2rust/dev/doc/build-system.dune.md

 plugin will correctly track dependencies and rebuild incrementally as needed.

 However, it is not always desirable to go this way.
-For example, the current Rocq source tree contains two packages [Rocq and RocqIDE], and in the OPAM RocqIDE package we don't want to build RocqIDE against the local copy of Rocq.
-For this purpose, Dune supports the `-p` option, so `dune build -p rocqide` will build RocqIDE against the system-installed version of Rocq libs, and use a "release" profile that for example enables stronger compiler optimizations.
+For this purpose, Dune supports the `-p` option.

 ## OPAM file generation